Tag Archives for " ozone "

 Did you know that earth’s atmosphere is self-cleaning, to an extent?
 We would be A LOT worse off if it wasn’t.

 OH, the hydroxyl radical, is the most important oxidizing species in the atmosphere.
-In this article, we’re going to discuss how it’s formed in nature, what it does, and how it’s different from the hydroxyl ion OH- that is formed in bipolar ionizers.
+In this article, we’re going to discuss how it’s formed in nature, what it does, and how it’s different from the hydroxide ion OH- that is formed in bipolar ionizers.

 You’ve probably heard that there is ozone in the earth’s atmosphere.
 The majority of ozone is found in the stratosphere (about 10-25 miles above the earth), shielding us from the sun’s UV light and cosmic radiation.
 This is where ozone can be destroyed by molecules that contain chlorine and bromine, such as chlorofluorocarbons (CFCs).
 (EPA.gov) About 10% of the ozone is found a bit lower, however, in the troposphere (where clouds are formed and planes fly).
 In the troposphere, ozone performs a very important function by being a primary ingredient for the production of OH.
 Here, UV energy from the sun (mostly in the UV-B range of 290-310nm)(Treatise on GeoChemistry, ch.5.5.9.1 Chemistry of the Hydroxyl Radical (OH) in the Troposphere), breaks down ozone (O3) into O + O2.
 Then, in the presence of water vapor (there’s very little water vapor in the stratosphere, so this has to happen in the troposphere), the lone O molecule reacts with H2O to form 2 molecules of OH (hydroxyl radical).